 Imagine a community free of violence, where children can go to school without fear, families live in harmony, and fairness, justice and equality prevail.
 We envision such a place and through our wide array of community-based programs and services, work to make that dream a reality.

-BiasHELP, Inc. is dedicated to preventing and addressing discrimination, harassment, violence and bullying.
+BiasHELP, A Division of LINCS is dedicated to preventing and addressing discrimination, harassment, violence and bullying.
 If you or someone you know has been the victim of discrimination, bullying, technobullying/cyberbullying or a hate crime, call our hotline toll-free for immediate assistance at 1-877-END-BIAS (363-2427).
 We’ll help you understand your rights, explore your options and come up with a game plan that works for you.

 Community: Developing communities - Youth Programs, Affiliations, Partnerships...